Blog

 Remarks

-- Demo starts with Visual Studio Code, the .NET Core CLI and Google Chrome, an "impartial browser" ( :) ), and switches after on Visual Studio 2017 Preview.
-Interesting to see that a lot of demos from the Build 2017 are using Visual Studio Code instead of Visual Studio, and GIT instead of TSVC when a source control software is needed.
-Google Chrome makes a lot of apprearance too.
+- The demo starts with Visual Studio Code, the .NET Core CLI and Google Chrome, an "impartial browser" ( :) ), and then switches to Visual Studio 2017 Preview.
+Interesting to see that a lot of demos from Build 2017 use Visual Studio Code instead of Visual Studio, and Git instead of TFVC when source control software is needed.
+Google Chrome makes a lot of appearances too.

 - Channel 9 is a really great source of knowledge